mdimitrov97/IndividualProject/minutes.md

 Semantic segmentation over an ensemble of different input images Network trained on semantic segmentation and feed that back - bootstrapping

+## Week 4
+A prototype dissertation - status report
+Always do simple thing first, then go to more complicated things

+Subtractive feedback process
+Encoding loss
+Take a matrix of coefficients multiplied by input_image, subtract that from output Class separation
+Hypothesis - weight matrix will generate a mask covering the object Leave stuff that is of interest
+Linear predictive encoding networks
+LSTM doing feedback between layers
+Take the input, reconstruct it, multiply by -1
+Take the input, multiply by 1

+Joint loss - between the output and classification
+2,3 fully connected layers
+LSTMs/Recurrent units
+Explicitly training a segmentation mask and a class - then using that in the feedback loop

+Try and learn object class and segmentation mask at the same time through feedback

+## Week 5
+End goal - what would the network do as a task
+Search terms for papers